RevKeenDocs

 });

-Audit Trail: All credit notes include reason codes, creator information, timestamp, and links to associated refunds/voids.
+Audit Trail: All credit notes include reason codes, creator information, timestamp, gateway operation details, and links to associated refunds/voids.
 They appear on customer statements and integrate with your accounting system for complete financial reconciliation.

 Payment Webhooks